 There in the West Rim, I asked a guy to take a photo of me and then he sat next to me on the bus and it turned out he was a tour guide working for Vision Holidays.
 Jeremmy Bartle, the guide, recommended me to do the Grand Canyon South Rim air tour with them the following morning.

 So it might have been a coincidence or just destiny but I ended up doing both tours to the Grand Canyon I wanted to.

 I got the best seat 1A just behind the pilots on the left side.
-During an hour flight to the South Rim we flew over the Hoover Dam, Lake Mead and Grand Canyon and I literally spent the whole hour taking photos and videos with my Drift HD Ghost camera, Nikon D5100 and also my Samsung phone.
+During an hour flight to the South Rim we flew over the Hoover Dam, Lake Mead and Grand Canyon and I literally spent the whole hour taking photos and videos.

 Half of the tourists in my group were Chinese and the second half Japanese but I still think I fit in the group even though I was the only European person there.
-A bunch of the Chinese guys were very interested in what I do and took photos of my Drift camera to make sure they could buy it later on.
-SO nice of them!
+A bunch of the Chinese guys were very interested in what I was doing when recording all the time.

 The artificial 1930’s Hoover Dam I walked around the previous day seemed all of the sudden extremely small from the air.
 But the astonishing Lake Mead did show all its beauty being the biggest reservoir of the USA in maximum water capacity.
 And yes, it is situated in a desert!
 Interesting, right?